Now Reading:

 I don't write one prompt and hope for magic.
 I:

-• iterate on prompts over many generations,
+• iterate on prompts across hundreds of generations,

 This is the unglamorous part: a lot of trial, error, and judgment.